- 2015-2019 Ph.D. in English and Comparative Literary Studies: University of Warwick (GB)

 - 2017: FEATURE: SHOULD I BE OFFENDED BY ‘D&G LOVES CHINA’ CAMPAIGN?|| Resonate: Global voices on East Asian issues

-- 2017: "Oscar Wilde in Sinophone Culture - The importance of Oscar Wilde in general to Chinese culture and to its LGBT community in particular," Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) History.
+- 2019: "Oscar Wilde in Sinophone Culture," Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) History.
 Edited by Howard Chiang.
-Farmington Hills, MI: Charles Scribner’s Sons, 2019. ( Reward $300)
+Farmington Hills, MI: Charles Scribner’s Sons, 2019. ( Reward $300) now is available in Warwick University' Library ( requires login)

 - 2017: “On Presentism and Historicism: Wilde and the Legacy of Aestheticism in Contemporary China.”
 V21: Victorian Studies for the 21st Century.
 7th, Feb.
 2017.
 Web.